MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 - Application Diagnostics console
 - Application Advisor console

-If the Application Diagnostics console isn't installed, when you're viewing Application Performance Monitoring (APM) alerts, you won't be able to use the link embedded in the alert description to open the APM event details.
+If the Application Diagnostics console isn't installed, when you're viewing Application Performance Monitoring (APM) alerts, you can't use the link embedded in the alert description to open the APM event details.
 To use this feature, install the web console within the management group.

 A network load balancer isn't supported for the Operations Manager web console server.
 If you plan to use network load balancing with the Application Diagnostics console and the Application Advisor console, be sure to use sticky sessions.
 This action ensures that the same instance of the console is used for the entire session.
 For more information about network load balancing, see [Network Load Balancing](/windows-server/networking/technologies/network-load-balancing).
 For more information about sessions, see [Support for Sessions](/previous-versions/windows/it-pro/windows-server-2003/cc738968(v=ws.10)).